 (b) to give effect to the relevant principles of the Competition Principles Agreement in respect of the provision of access to services.

-103. Terms used in this Part
+103. Terms used

 In this Part, unless the contrary intention appears —

 access, in relation to services, has a meaning corresponding with the meaning that it has when used in that context in the Trade Practices Act 1974 of the Commonwealth;